 Fires are a significant concern since improper wiring of the lights and fans can lead to a short circuit.
 This is especially likely when the electricity is set up by amateurs who mess with the cupboard circuit.
 The indoor grower should carefully avoid messing with the circuit board or using terminal blocks and make sure to cut all cables to the correct size.
 Buy only reputable brands and always place equipment away from a water tap or tank to avoid accidents.
 Keep in mind, fires caused by an indoor cannabis garden aren’t going to be paid for by insurance.

 Cannabis cultivation can be impacted by a number of pests including moulds, blights, and insects that attack living plants, as well as fungi that attack dead plants as they are being dried or cured.
-Because of the time and cost required to complete a full cannabis growth cycle, growers may adopt risky pest control practices to avoid crop loss.
+Because of the time and cost required to complete a full cannabis cultivation cycle, growers may adopt risky pest control practices to avoid crop loss.
 Although the current PMRA-approved products are generally considered low-risk, novice growers should strictly follow the guidance provided on product labels, particularly with respect to general provisions for indoor use.
 Also, most fertilizers can be extremely irritating to the eyes, mouth, or open sores.
 To prevent harm, always read the instructions and learn what to do in case of accidents.
 For the most part, it’s just a matter of common sense.
 For example, using protective gear like gloves or goggles minimizes the chances of injury.

 Water damage is another potential concern since a water tank could overflow – especially when you grow hydroponically.
 In addition, a constantly damp room can cause the floor to rot and the cement to get porous.
 In a worst-case scenario, molds may grow and wreak havoc to the crop or to the grower’s health.
 The best way to reduce the risk of water-related problems is to waterproof the grow room’s floor and walls.
 This creates a moisture-free room that makes tending to the plants a lot easier.
 Also, don’t forget to turn off the tap to avoid any flooding.
 Better yet, place the water tank in the shower to lower the risk.

-Choose a good genetics
+#2 Choose a good genetics for cannabis cultivation

 Good genetics is essential to achieve a good harvest.
 Good genetics is the one that in addition to producing good cannabis, adapts to your level of knowledge as a grower.
 There are currently many seed banks that offer a wide range of varieties among regular, auto-flowering and feminized seeds.